The Flat Cap: A Brief History

 Sport Your Own Flat Cap Today

 It doesn't matter where you're from, the scally cap looks good and has history.
 While we love the flat cap for its working-class ethos, it fits a variety of styles both in clothing and in life.
-Whether you're representing the blue-collar community or want a hat that's survived the test of time, check out our awesome selection of scally caps here.
+Whether you're representing the blue-collar community or want a hat that's survived the test of time, check out our awesome selection of scally caps here or read more about flat cap styles from our Scally Guide.

 If you have any questions, speak up and contact us!